ros-navigation/navigation2/doc/continuous_integration/circleci.md

 ### Testing

 For testing workspaces, the list of packages within the workspace are [tested in parallel](https://circleci.com/docs/2.0/parallelism-faster-jobs/) across the number of replicated containers for the given test job as denoted by the `parallelism` option.
 Here packages are split by anticipated test timing; the heuristic derived from the reported duration and classname of prior recent test results.
 The logs and results from the tests are then always [reported](https://circleci.com/docs/2.0/configuration-reference/#store_test_results) and uploaded.

-## Code Coverage

-A custom script within the repo is reused to collect and post process the generated code coverage results from debug test jobs.
-This always runs regardless if the tests fail so that failed code coverage reports may still be reviewed.
-The final report is uploaded to CodeCov.